Volvo V70: First generation (1996–2000)

 The first generation V70 was an improved development on the basis of the Volvo 850 estate.
 Its overall design became more rounded doing away with the 850's square edges.
 Among the many changes were a completely revised front end, fully painted bumpers and side trim and clear indicator lenses all around.
 Most of the interior was redesigned, with new seats, door panels and dashboard.
 According to Volvo a total of 1800 changes were made.

 Standard equipment was improved significantly with remote central locking, heated and electrically adjustable mirrors, two front- and two side airbags, power brakes with ABS and power windows being standard on every car.
 Trim levels varied for each market as did equipment levels of the most basic trims.
 In the United States, the badging denoted the engine variant, and to some extent the equipment level, whereas in Europe engines and options could be chosen individually.
 In all markets more powerful versions received better or upgraded standard equipment.
 The T5 and R were the series high-performance models.

-Small cosmetic and major technical changes were introduced for model year 1999.
-The Volvo logo on the front grill was redesigned, the square XC-style roof rails replaced the rounded version and black edge stickers on the rear doors were removed.
+Small cosmetic and major technical changes were introduced for the 1999 model year.
+The Volvo logo on the front grille was redesigned, the square XC-style roof rails replaced the rounded version and black edge stickers on the rear doors were removed.
 Volvo improved the SRS-system airbags by introducing dual stage deployment logic for the front airbags, and its second generation, side impact protection system side airbag (SIPS-BAG II), whose volume was increased to offer better protection.
 A whiplash protection system (WHIPS) was also introduced as part of the standard equipment.
 New engine management systems with drive-by-wire throttle replaced the mechanical throttle on all petrol turbo models.
 The anti-lock braking system (ABS) was upgraded from a three-channel to a four-channel system, and an upgraded traction control now called STC (Stability Traction Control) was introduced.
 All-wheel drive models received thicker rear brake discs and redesigned rear calipers.
 The 4-speed automatic transmissions were upgraded to adaptive shift logic, replacing the previous three-mode selection.

-For model year 2000 a new 5-speed automatic transmission with adaptive shift logic was introduced.
+For the 2000 model year, a new 5-speed automatic transmission with adaptive shift logic was introduced.
 It was only available on non-turbo, front-wheel drive models and the 2000 V70 R AWD.
 The naturally aspirated 10V engine was replaced by a detuned 20V variant.
 Drive-by-wire throttle was introduced for all non-turbo petrol engines.
 The 2.0L V70 XC was discontinued.